zealantanner/Automated-Testing--Capstone-Project/Test Plan/Notes.md

 I made a custom element class so I can put an element into another class `public get CategorySidebar() { return new CategorySidebar() }`

-Nav links fails, I say oops, just kidding! that's a problem with the website not my code
+Nav links fails, that's a problem with the website not my code

 Show off how I test if there's duplicate
 Show off sort by dropdown test

+## draw thing on canvas to show off how page objects are structured

 Bugs to report:
 When searching with 3 or less letters the typeahead doesn't appear. "amp" Duplicate link in the navbar menu